-See: Fiscal Year 2018 National Environmental Information Exchange Network Solicitation Notice
+See: Draft Fiscal Year 2019 National Environmental Information Exchange Network Solicitation Notice

 A goal of the EN is to share information about available services and reuse existing services whenever possible.
 The Reusable Component Services (RCS) is EPA's catalog of reusable tools/resources/services.
 EN Grant Applicants must search RCS for any project-appropriate resources and identify which they intend to use in their grant application.
 Applicants must also commit to registering new resources in RCS.